t-34400/MetaQuestScreenBarcodeReader/README.md

 An embedded plugin featuring a ADB shell script for setting up a server to read barcodes from the screen of Meta Quest.
 This plugin allows for the scanning of barcodes from the screen pass-through.

+## This Repository has been Archived
+**This repository has been archived.
+The latest version is available [here](https://github.com/t-34400/MetaQuestScreenCaptureServer).**

 ## Demo
 https://github.com/t-34400/MetaQuestScreenBarcodeReader/assets/49368264/3b8a5c36-1c15-481e-8127-53306258a3d8